Five thousand feet above sea level sits the city of Da Lat, known as the ‘Agricultural Capital’ of Vietnam for its rich soil and temperate climate.

 - Hours: 7:30 am – 10pm

-- Avocado ice cream (Kem Bo) is a popular dessert made with avocados and condensed milk, giving it a creamy texture and not over-the-top sweetness.
+- Avocado ice cream (Kem Bo) is a popular dessert made with avocados and condensed milk that gives the ice cream an extra rich and creamy texture and not over-the-top sweetness.
 At Cham Cafe & Kem just a few blocks from the Da Lat market, the avocado ice cream sundae included chopped fresh durian fruit, sliced almond, dried coconut, dried durian, longan, milk foam and lychee.
-It was delicious and so rich!
+It was truly a unique treat and filled me up like I’d just eaten a full meal.

 - Try Banh Ong La Dua (Pandan Tube Cake)

-- At the top of the stairs above the night market a man sells these delicious treats from his mobile cart.
-Steamed to order and topped with crushed peanuts, these light green delicacies have a comforting fragrance and delightful mix of salty and sweet.
+- At the top of the stairs above the night market a man sells these delicious treats from his mobile steam cart.
+Made to order and topped with crushed peanuts, these ghostly green delicacies have a comforting, glutinous fragrance and delightful flavor of salty and sweet, fluffy and crunchy.

-- Address: He is mobile, but the two nights I saw the vendor he was parked along the stairs that run between Nam Ky Khoi Nghia and Nguyen Chi Thanh.
+- Address: The two evenings I saw the vendor he was parked along the stairs that run between Nam Ky Khoi Nghia and Nguyen Chi Thanh.

-- At the top of the stairs above the night market a man sells these delicious treats from his mobile cart.
-Steamed to order and topped with crushed peanuts, these light green delicacies have a comforting fragrance and delightful mix of salty and sweet.
+- At the top of the stairs above the night market a man sells these delicious treats from his mobile steam cart.
+Made to order and topped with crushed peanuts, these ghostly green delicacies have a comforting, glutinous fragrance and delightful flavor of salty and sweet, fluffy and crunchy.